Yellow Creek massacre: Background

 In 1774, tensions were high between the Native American nations of the Ohio valley and settlers from Pennsylvania and Virginia.
 Small attacks between them occurred, and rumors of open war spread.
 Along the Ohio River, two parties led by George Rogers Clark and Michael Cresap met on their way to Kentucky.
 In reaction to the rumors of war, they elected Cresap as their military captain, and made plans to hunt for Native Americans.
 Cresap talked them out of this plan, for fear that they would appear to have started the war.

 While near Wheeling Creek, Cresap received a message from John Connolly at Fort Pitt, asking the travellers to remain in the area in case war broke out.
 Another message asked them to provide protection until settlers could fortify themselves, which Cresap understood to mean war had begun.
 Hearing that day that two residents had been killed, some of Cresap's men set out and killed two Native Americans.

 Distrustful of all Native Americans and of representatives from Pennsylvania, the Kentucky-bound group set out the next day to overtake a canoe carrying 3 occupants.
-Led by Cresap and Ebenezer Zane, they killed a Delaware and a Shawnee who were both employed by William Butler.
+Led by Cresap and Ebenezer Zane, they killed a Lenape and a Shawnee who were both employed by William Butler.
 The 3rd occupant, a white trader named Stephens, was released, and reported the incident to Alexander McKee.

 On 27 April 1774, a party of seven canoes was attacked by Cresap's men.
 One Native American was killed and one of Cresap's men was wounded, but Cresap was able to gather a large amount of plunder, included what Clark described as "a considerable quantity of ammunition and other warlike stores."

 With two attacks committed against Native Americans within days, tensions were high.
 According to Clark, the party decided on 28 April that they would attack a Mingo camp at nearby Yellow Creek.
 Cresap was unable to dissuade this group from their plan.
 At a riverbank gathering of travelers, which included Angus McDonald, Matthew Elliott, and John Gibson, Cresap told Gibson that he would take his group to Red Stone "to avoid the consequences."